Harry Dahl (homeland security): Reunification

 The arrangement came to an end in the context of changes which lead to the creation of a series of expanding gaps in the Berlin Wall by street protesters in November 1989, while East German police and Soviet troops watched, uncertain what to do, and in the absence of any orders to intervene.
 By the end of 1989 many of the institutions of the East German dictatorship had disappeared or were in the process of dissolving from within.
 That included the Ministry for State security.
 In March 1990 the German Democratic Republic held its first and last free and fair general election as a stand-alone state.
 For what remained of the homeland security services, East and West Germany were now on the same side and relations rapidly became collaborative.
 On 6 June 1990 Susanne Albrecht became the first of the former retired West German terrorist who had found refuge in East Germany to be unmasked and arrested.
-Inge Viett herself was arrested on 12 June 1990 as she returned home to her Madgeburg apartment.
+Inge Viett herself was arrested on 12 June 1990 as she returned home to her Magdeburg apartment.
 A neighbour had taken advantage of the newly available opportunities to travel to the west, and had spotted Viett's face on a “terrorists wanted” poster on display at Frankfurt Station (Frankfurt a/M Hbf).
 Facial disguises and hair colour changes could not entirely compensate for the scar on Viett's right index finger of which neighbours would have been aware, and which the description on the poster spelled out with teutonic precision.
 Most of the former western terrorists found in East Germany faced prosecution, conviction and jail terms following reunification which was formalised in October 1990.
 There was a perception which has endured among commentators that the sentences handed down were curiously mild under the (known) circumstances.